lucasalbl/MLUXpack/READ_ME.txt

 10.6 Boot up minecraft and it should work fine now.

-11. Go play minecraft!
+11. The last thing you've got to do is to enable the continuity resource pack and tweak the settings of the mods to your liking.
+After this you should be ready to go!
 If you get any errors, or you don't understand a part of this guide, leave a message in the discord.
 Both a message in general or a DM to an admin are acceptible.

 Credits:
 We obviously didn't create the mods ourself, so what will follow is a link to every mod included in this pack.
 If you are wondering what a mod does you can follow the link and read the description on the website.
+You can also check out the mods links and settings (if applicable) in the "mods" menu which you can access from the homepage or from the pause menu.

 https://www.curseforge.com/minecraft/mc-mods/enhanced-block-entities
 https://www.curseforge.com/minecraft/mc-mods/dark-loading-screen